 Warm Crab Dip

-Whenever I bring the ingredients to our cousin’s house and make this dip, she says, “This is simply delightful,” which I find funny.
-And, no matter where I bring it – if people have had this hot crab dip before, they say, “This is the best batch, ever!”
-The funny part is: they are totally serious.
+Need proof of its popularity?
+Whenever I bring the ingredients to my cousin’s house and whip up a batch, she always says, “This is simply delightful,” which makes me laugh because she says it every single time.
+And no matter where I serve it, people who’ve had crab dip before always insist, “This is the best batch ever!” — and they mean it.

 Have extra crab dip?
 Try stuffing mushrooms with the dip and then wrapping the whole thing in bacon.
 Here’s the recipe.